dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ## Brute Forcing a HS256 JSON Web Token

-As secure as `HS256` is, especially when implemented the right way, brute-forcing a JSON web token signed with **HS256** is still very possible.
+As secure as `HS256` is, especially when implemented the right way, brute-forcing a JSON web token signed with small and medium sized shared-secrets using **HS256** is still very possible.

 Recently, I came across a [tool](https://github.com/brendan-rius/c-jwt-cracker) written in C on GitHub.
 It is a multi-threaded JWT brute force cracker.
 With a huge computing power, this tool can find the secret key of a `HS256` **JSON Web token**.